 Large "name brand" manufacturers make their Drivers TOO long for 90% of men golfers and 98% of women golfers.
 The driver length used by Ping, Callaway, Taylormade, Cobra and Titleise is between 45½" to 46½".

-So why is this done?
-Because, companies advertise that the longer the length is, the longer you will hit the ball.
-Except it only works when you have smooth tempo, a consistent square swing path, a LATE RELEASE OF YOUR WRIST-COCK ANGLE (notice it is capitalized...must be important), good swing timing and rhythm.
+Why is this done?
+Because these companies advertise that you will hit the ball much longer with their longer length Driver.
+It only works when you have smooth tempo, a consistent square swing path, a LATE RELEASE OF YOUR WRIST-COCK ANGLE (notice it is capitalized...must be important), good swing timing and rhythm.

 If this isn't you, it's not going to work.

 This chart gives a good starting point when considering what length will work best.
 Notice that shorter length Driver actually produces longer Drive Distance and Straighter Drives.